input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-blue-exercise-1.md

 ![](images/node_running.png)

 **You are running a so-called “passive” node.
 Your node will not participate in block production or verification, and it will connect to the dedicated IOG Testnet relay nodes to obtain information from the network.**

 Make sure that you set the CARDANO_NODE_SOCKET_PATH environment variable correctly.
 You may want to update your .bashrc or other configuration so this is done automatically in future.

 Check that your instance of the node is properly connected to the Alonzo Blue Testnet and is fully synchronised.
 You may need to wait a few minutes.
 Use the relevant **cardano-cli commands** to query the tip of the blockchain.

 Congratulations!
 You have a working node connected to the first-ever public Alonzo Cardano network!

 4. Use cardano-cli to generate payment keys and address
-5. Request a “goody bag” containing a parcel of **test Ada** for use on the Testnet.
+5. Request a “goody bag” containing a parcel of **test ada** for use on the Testnet.
 6. Log on to the dedicated Discord channel and introduce yourself.
-In addition to your peers, you will meet IOG staff who are responsible for running the Testnet, stake pool operators who are responsible for producing blocks and ensuring that the Alonzo system works, community advisors and others.
+In addition to your peers, you will meet IOG staff who are responsible for running the testnet, stake pool operators who are responsible for producing blocks and ensuring that the Alonzo system works, community advisors and others.
 Please follow the rules on good conduct!

 The next full exercise (Exercise 3) will involve building, signing and submitting simple Plutus transactions using your own node.